 According to the NHTSA, there are several steps you can take to reduce the chance that your child will be involved in a pedestrian accident:

-If visibility is low, use a flashlight to ensure there is adequate lighting.
-This will help you see your path ahead and will make you visible to passing motorists.
+If visibility is low, use a flashlight to ensure adequate lighting.
+This will help you see your path ahead and make you visible to passing motorists.

-- Educate Your Children
+Educate Your Children

 For a free legal consultation, call 800-537-8185

 A child who is alert and proactive about road safety will be less likely to get in an accident.
-Prepare your children for all eventualities, and teach them how to notice a distracted driver and evade an accident if necessary.
+Prepare your children for all eventualities and teach them how to notice a distracted driver and evade an accident if necessary.

-If you or your child was in an accident due to a driver’s negligence, call Morris Bart, LLC.
+If you or your child was in an accident caused by a driver’s negligence, call the Morris Bart law office.
 A Lafayette personal injury attorney from our firm can investigate your case and advise you on the best way to proceed.
 If you have a valid claim, we may be able to help you recover medical expenses and lost wages.
 We serve clients in Louisiana, Mississippi, Arkansas, and Alabama.
 We are a contingency-fee injury law firm.